Quartr-App/coding-test-web/README.md

 ⚠️ Those are expected for Senior Engineer positions

-- Unit and functionnal tests: a 100% coverage is not necessary, just make them pertinent
+- Unit and functional tests: a 100% coverage is not necessary, just make them pertinent
 - Good accessibility practices
 - Usage of the state co-location pattern